 - Perceiving a situation as absolutely black or white

 - Assuming certain thoughts and beliefs are true without evidence

-Very often, automatic negative thoughts are the underlying cause of addiction disorders.
-CBT helps overcome alcoholism and drug addiction by dismissing false beliefs, developing mood-improving skills, and teaching the client effective communication.
-Cognitive therapy examples include:
+Often, automatic negative thoughts are the underlying cause of addiction disorders.
+CBT for substance abuse helps overcome alcoholism and drug addiction by dismissing false beliefs, developing mood-improving skills, and teaching the client effective communication.

 - Keep a record of negative thoughts and look for objective evidence to disprove these automatic thoughts.
 The goal is to develop more balanced thinking and critically evaluate thought patterns.